What is PAWWS?

 suvi.satama@aalto.fi

-Suvi Satama works as a Senior Researcher in project PAWWS (at the Department of Management Studies, Aalto University (Finland)) since January 2024.
+Suvi Satama worked as a Senior Researcher in project PAWWS (at the Department of Management Studies, Aalto University (Finland)) in 2024.
 Suvi is a leadership scholar with a background in management and organisation studies.
-Suvi works within the perspective of organisational aesthetics and embodiment at work, and she draws strongly on approaches that integrate interdisciplinary and creative research.
+Suvi works within organisational aesthetics and embodiment at work, and she draws strongly on approaches that integrate interdisciplinary and creative research.
 She is excited to research silenced or otherwise untouched research topics, like animals at work, entwined with the theoretical framework of embodiment at work.

-The PAWWS project is a dream project for her, as it allows her to combine her expertise on organizational aesthetics and multispecies research to her intimate experience of living with dogs.
+The PAWWS project has been a dream project for her, as it allows her to combine her expertise on organizational aesthetics and multispecies research to her intimate experience of living with dogs.
+She co-authors with team PAWWS.

 Nona Borgström